Configuration#

 ...

-'reset_argv': ResetArgv(),
+'reset_argv': "sphinxext.reset_argv",

 }

-which is then used by Sphinx-Gallery as:
+which is then resolved by Sphinx-Gallery to the callable reset_argv and used as:

 import sys